joinpursuit/Pursuit-Core-Web/node/nodejs_intro/README.md

 </details>
 <p>&nbsp;</p>

-Let's take a look at why?
+Let's take a look at why:
 >The first thing that will be moved onto our stack is  `console.log("Hello,");`.
 This immediately resolves and is popped off our stack.

 >The next thing pushed onto the stack is the `setTimeout`.
 Because this is an `asynchronous` call it will get moved over from our stack to the WebAPI and begin to count down for 1 second.